Klingebeil/homepage/wiki/Better Work/07-internal-coms-tools.md

 These documents are interesting because:

-- They force a team to spell out their thoughts and ideas *on paper*.
+- They force a team to spell out their thoughts and ideas on paper.
 - The use of a speculative press release gives them the chance to develop a common vision of the future of said project.
 - Because narrative and hard facts are at the forefront of any new project, it forces teams to be precise and agree on the same base truths.